macmcclain/stitch-cli/README.md

 ## Todo

 - Add the host option to publish
+- Add option to create in current directory, instead of making a directory each time.
 - Update create to just update provided stitch.yml instead of creating one.

 ## Install